Yelp/pyramid_zipkin/docs/source/index.rst

 * API ``create_headers_for_new_span`` to generate new client headers.

-* API ``ClientSpanContext`` for creating new client spans
+* API ``ClientSpanContext`` for creating trees of new client spans.

 * Adds ``http.uri`` and ``http.uri.qs`` binary annotations automatically for each trace.

-* Allows configuration of arbitrary additional binary annotations
+* Allows configuration of arbitrary additional binary annotations.

+* Allows logging of additional annotations and client spans at any point in request context.

 Install
 -------